Smarty Jones

 Smarty Jones (February 28, 2001) is a champion Thoroughbred racehorse who won the 2004 Kentucky Derby and Preakness Stakes and came second in the Belmont Stakes.
+He is currently the second-oldest living Kentucky Derby winner, after Silver Charm.

 Pedigree

 Smarty Jones is a third-generation descendant of Mr. Prospector, and as such Smarty Jones is related to many Triple Crown hopefuls including Funny Cide, Afleet Alex, and Fusaichi Pegasus.
 Also included in his pedigree are Triple Crown winners Secretariat, Count Fleet, War Admiral, Gallant Fox and Omaha, and Classic race winners Northern Dancer, Foolish Pleasure and Man o' War.

 Early Ownership

 Smarty Jones is the product of Pat and Roy "Chappy" Chapman's winningest horse, the multiple-stakes-winning mare I'll Get Along, and the record-setting sprinter Elusive Quality.
 He was born in February 2001 at Fairthorne Farm in Chester County, Pennsylvania.
 His Dosage Index of 3.40 suggested that he might be capable of competing in the classics.

 He was named after Milly "Smarty Jones" McNair, the mother of co-owner Pat Chapman.
 The two shared a birthday, and Mrs. Chapman wanted to honor her late mother.
 She said the horse was a strong-willed actor from birth and her mother too was a bit of a smart aleck as a child who had gotten the nickname "Smarty."